 With thousands of temples, Buddhist shrines, and heritage sites open for 24 hours.
 Hippies were fascinated by the beauty of nature and culture.
 They found the land a living utopian world, and thus still in the heart of Kathmandu there exists the freak street and their footprint of the trail they followed.

 It was too late for the government to stop the entry of hippies, as the popularity set a true example of paradise to follow by others and still does.
-Many Hollywood documentary, songs, movies, some Bollywood has its root in Kathmandu and are focused on the lifestyle of hippies and their life.
+Many Hollywood documentary, songs, movies, and some Bollywood has its root in Kathmandu and are focused on the lifestyle of hippies and their life.

-Although, we don’t see open access to cannabis, Hassises, etc. with hoarding boards these days still there are abundant and still, modern hippies come to enjoy their life.
+Although, we don’t see open access to cannabis, Hassises, etc. hoarding boards these days still there are abundant and still, modern hippies come to enjoy their life.

 Due to the cultural and religious significance of Marijuana and Cannabis, still, these evergreen plants are grown openly in a form of agricultural products.
 So, the grasses that are still greener in Nepal will never be false.